tethysplatform/tethys/docs/installation.rst

 2. Configure Dependencies
 -------------------------

-TODO: Add stuff here.

 * PostGIS environmental variables to enable GDAL drivers

 3. Install Tethys Platform into a Python Virtual Environment
 ------------------------------------------------------------

 Python virtual environments are used to create isolated Python installations to avoid conflicts with dependencies of other Python applications on the same system.
-The following commands should be executed in a the Terminal.
+The following commands should be executed in a a terminal.

 a.
 Create a Python virtual environment and activate it::